mxcl/xcodebuild/README.md

 # Neat Stuff

-* We know watchOS cannot be tested prior to 12.5 and run xcodebuild with `build` instead
+* We’re smart based on the selected Xcode version, for example we know watchOS cannot be tested prior to 12.5 and run xcodebuild with `build` instead
 * We figure out the newest simulator to use for you so you don’t have to be a wizard and your CI will stop breaking every few months
 * You probably don’t need to specify project or scheme since we aren’t tedious